polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

 1. Click **Accounts** to verify that the transfer completed and the parachain transaction was successful.

-   If the transaction was successful, **congratulations**, you have a working parachain.
+   If the transaction was successful, you have a working parachain.

 ## Resetting the blockchain state